1998–99 Sacramento Kings season: Off-season

+Regular season

-Under new head coach Rick Adelman, the Kings struggled playing below .500 basketball with a 17–22 start to the regular season, but then improved by winning ten of their final eleven games, finishing in third place in the Pacific Division with a 27–23 record, which was their first winning record in 16 years, as the team earned the sixth seed in the Western Conference.
+Under Adelman and with the addition of Webber, Divac, Williams, Maxwell and Stojaković, the Kings got off to a 9–9 start to the regular season, but played below .500 in winning percentage as the season progressed, holding a 17–22 record as of April 15, 1999.
+However, the team improved by winning ten of their final eleven games of the season, which included two five-game winning streaks between April and May.
+The Kings finished in third place in the Pacific Division with a 27–23 record, which was their first winning record above .500 in 16 years, as the team earned the sixth seed in the Western Conference.

-Webber averaged 20.0 points, 13.0 rebounds and 2.1 blocks per game, and was named to the All-NBA Second Team, while Divac averaged 14.3 points, 10.0 rebounds and 4.3 assists per game, and Williams provided the team with 12.8 points, 6.0 assists and 1.9 steals per game, and was named to the NBA All-Rookie First Team.
+Webber averaged 20.0 points, 13.0 rebounds, 4.1 assists, 1.4 steals and 2.1 blocks per game, and was named to the All-NBA Second Team, while Divac averaged 14.3 points, 10.0 rebounds and 4.3 assists per game, and Williams provided the team with 12.8 points, 6.0 assists and 1.9 steals per game, led them with 100 three-point field goals, and was named to the NBA All-Rookie First Team.
 In addition, Corliss Williamson provided with 13.2 points per game, and second-year guard Tariq Abdul-Wahad contributed 9.3 points per game.
-Off the bench, Maxwell contributed 10.7 points per game, while second-year forward Lawrence Funderburke averaged 8.9 points and 4.7 rebounds per game, and Stojaković provided with 8.4 points per game.
-Webber also finished in seventh place in Most Valuable Player voting, while Williams finished in second place in Rookie of the Year voting, behind Vince Carter of the Toronto Raptors.
+Off the bench, Maxwell contributed 10.7 points per game and 80 three-point field goals, while second-year forward Lawrence Funderburke averaged 8.9 points and 4.7 rebounds per game, Stojaković provided with 8.4 points per game, and Barry contributed 5.0 points and 2.6 assists per game.

+Webber finished in seventh place in Most Valuable Player voting, while Williams finished in second place in Rookie of the Year voting, behind Vince Carter of the Toronto Raptors.
+The Kings finished 15th in the NBA in home-game attendance, with an attendance of 418,751 at the ARCO Arena II during the regular season.

+NBA playoffs

-In the Western Conference First Round of the 1999 NBA playoffs, the Kings got off to a good start, taking a 2–1 series lead over the 3rd–seeded Utah Jazz.
-However, the Jazz won Game 4 at the ARCO Arena II by one point to even the series, 90–89, and force a decisive fifth game; the Kings would lose Game 5 on the road at the Delta Center in overtime, 99–92.
+In the Western Conference First Round of the 1999 NBA playoffs, the Kings faced off against the 3rd–seeded Utah Jazz, who were led by the trio of All-Star forward, and Most Valuable Player of the Year, Karl Malone, All-Star guard John Stockton, and Jeff Hornacek.
+With the series tied at 1–1, the Kings managed to win Game 3 over the Jazz at home in overtime, 84–81 at the ARCO Arena II to take a 2–1 series lead.
+However, the Kings lost Game 4 at home by a score of 90–89, which evened the series, before losing Game 5 to the Jazz on the road in overtime, 99–92 at the Delta Center, thus losing in a hard-fought five-game series.

+Aftermath

 Following the season, Abdul-Wahad was traded to the Orlando Magic, and Maxwell signed as a free agent with the Seattle SuperSonics.
-For the season, the Kings added new purple alternate road uniforms with black side panels to their shorts, which would remain in use until 2002.